danurna/AFCSVResponseSerializer/README.md

 AFCSVResponseSerializer
 =====================

 AFCSVResponseSerializer is a serializer for [AFNetworking](https://github.com/AFNetworking/AFNetworking/) that parses CSV-responses using [CHCSVParser](https://github.com/davedelong/CHCSVParser).
-The parsing part is mostly taken from [AFCSVRequestOperation](https://github.com/acerbetti/AFCSVRequestOperation) which is not working anymore in newer AFNetworking versions.
+The parsing part is mostly taken from [AFCSVRequestOperation](https://github.com/acerbetti/AFCSVRequestOperation) which does not fit the new architecture of AFNetworking.

 Example Usage
 ------------------